The New Intelligence

 Ankesh Bharti,draft

-This essay is an early draft of a four part essay series that explains the motivation behind tiles.run (opens in a new tab), foundational technologies designed for an intelligence-age browser environment with Rust, WebAssembly, and WebGPU.
+This essay is an early draft of a four part essay series that explains the motivation behind Tiles (opens in a new tab), foundational technologies designed for an intelligence-age browser environment with Rust, WebAssembly, and WebGPU.
+It’s envisioned to facilitate end-user programming through the browser medium.
 At its core is an on-device intent router, crafted to seamlessly translate human intent into machine action, with the goal of broadening the meaningful bandwidth transmitted.
-The primary bottleneck for such a system is the need to run a deep reasoning model on-device quickly, both for latency and privacy reasons.
+The primary bottleneck for such a system is the inference speed of the on-device model, due to both latency and privacy considerations.
 Therefore, the present focus is on building the fastest browser-based ML inference engine for on-device use.
 I mainly wrote this series to crystalize my own motivations and clarify the unifying theme of my career.

 Tools Illustration: Emre Kayganaci